 Compared to your typical physical escape rooms, ours are different in three ways:

-- Mobile: They aren’t rooms that you must visit, but instead a mobile game that comes to you.
+- Mobile: There isn’t a room that you must visit, but instead the game comes to you.
 We pack up all the puzzles and bring them to your house, school, business, or other venue.
-Or, if you’re not local, you can print the directions and set it up yourself.
+Or, if you’re not local, you can print the directions and set up the game yourself.

 - Personal: While a traditional escape room has a single theme meant for any generic group, ours are built around you, so they’re heavily personalized based on the players and/or the event.

 - Inexpensive: We can keep costs low because we’re not renting a building, making secret passageways, or renovating your room.
 You’ll still have lots of fun with the unique locks and variety of boxes that challenge you like any other escape room.